Labyrinth (1980 video game)

 Labyrinth is a 1980 adventure video game published by Med Systems Software for TRS-80.
 It is the second game in the Continuum series, following Deathmaze 5000.

 Contents

-Labyrinth is a game where the player travels through a maze looking for clues and tools to help kill the Minotaur.
+Labyrinth is a game where the player travels through a maze looking for clues as well as tools to help kill the Minotaur.

 Reception

 J. Mishcon reviewed Labyrinth in The Space Gamer No. 38.
 Mishcon commented that "This is truly one of the best adventure games by any criteria.
 At [the price] it borders on unbelievable.
 Believe it.
 Buy it."